jarrodek/ChromeRestClient/RestClient/README.md

 ```
 npm install -g gulp bower && npm install && bower install
 ```

-When you finish your changes then:
+To develop ARC you need to run `gulp dev` task in RestClient directory.
+It will watch for changes in relevant files in `dev/` folder and copy it to the `war/` folder.
+After you recompile the project (refresh the page) it will use new, precompiled files.

-1) run `gulp vulcanize` from RestClient directory
+When you finish your changes then you must to compile the project using GWT compiler and:

-2) run build.xml default task
+Run `gulp build:dev` `gulp build:beta` or `gulp build:stable` (depends on build type) from RestClient directory

 Generated extension will be available in RestClient/extension/ directory.
 Extensions generated files are in RestClient/extension/source/ directory.
 You can load this folder into Chrome extenstions developer mode to test the app.